sikoried/sequence-learning/Readme.md

 > ⚠ **July 9: Projects due!** ⚠

-- ✆ **July 9: Project Review and Feedback**
+- ✆ **July 9: Project Colloquium**

 	No class; teams will meet individually with instructor to present and discuss their paper and code.
-	Plan for 20 minutes total, and bring a rough outline of your presentation.
+	Plan for 20 minutes total to discuss: data usage, baseline, method, experiments and conclusions (slides to support the colloqium, not to present).

 	Book your time slot: (link will be published soon)